 The vision of GeM is to bring evolution in public procurement by promoting a transparent, efficient and inclusive marketplace.
 The vision can be achieved by instituting a unified procurement policy that encourages behavioral change and drives reform.
-Further it requires building an easy to use, fully automated platform which ensures transparency, efficiency in public procurement and delivers new features for inclusive growth and development of all its stakeholders.
+Further, it requires building an easy to use, a fully automated platform that ensures transparency, efficiency in public procurement and delivers new features for inclusive growth and development of all its stakeholders.

 DevOps methodology and Artificial Intelligence have been adopted to accelerate the velocity of development and delivery.
 In fact, in key phases of GeM software project life cycle such as development, build, testing and releases innovative architecture style and tools are being applied to automate them.
 Further, multiple testing and release environments are being created to design multiple DevOps pipelines to increase the overall throughput and quality of features offered in GeM.